dsccommunity/dsccommunity.org/content/community_calls/next_call.en.md

 ---
-title: "Next Community Call 2022-07-27"
+title: "Next Community Call 2022-09-07"
 weight: 1
 type: "post"
 date: 2022-05-10
 ---

-Next call will be on Wednesday, July 27th, at 12 PM PST
+Next call will be on Wednesday, September 7th, at 12 PM PST

 ### Join the call